Hollywood Reportedly Hates ‘CHiPs’ Stars Kristen Bell & Dax Shepard: Here’s Why

 “I was like, ‘Honey, I get these one time.
 I want a lot of cleavage.
 I want this to look aggressive.’…it was the one disagreement we had on set,” added the actress.

 And while Bell revealed her cleavage, Shepard revealed his entire body.
-He told the New York Times that on the second day of filming CHiPs, he handled a scene where Michael Peña carried him to the bathroom by initially wearing a robe between takes.
+He told the New York Times that on the second day of filming CHiPs, he handled a scene where Michael Pena carried him to the bathroom by initially wearing a robe between takes.

 “I started the morning by putting a robe on between every take.
-I’d yell, “Cut,” talk to the camera guys, then take the robe off,” recalled Dax.
+I’d yell, ‘Cut,’ talk to the camera guys, then take the robe off,” recalled Dax.
 “An hour in, I stopped putting the robe on.”

-As the writer, director and star of CHiPs, however, Shepard was busy interacting with everyone.
+As the writer, director, and star of CHiPs, however, Shepard was busy interacting with everyone.
 So he eventually stopped sporting the robe and directed without his clothes.

 “I was nude for at least eight hours.
 I was talking to everyone.
 They seemed to get used to it.”